1905 Alberta general election: Conservative

 With the exodus of Haultain to Saskatchewan, the Conservative movement was in desperate need of a new charismatic leader to face the incumbent Liberal party.
 Conservatives were able to find this leader in the young Calgary lawyer R. B. Bennett.
 The province was politically divided on geographic grounds, with Edmonton and northern Alberta leaning towards the Liberal Party, and Calgary and southern Alberta leaning more conservative.
 Calgary and southern Alberta's conservative-leaning was linked to the presence of the Canadian Pacific Railway which was generally regarded as exercising influence on behalf of the conservative movement.

-The Conservative policy focused on protesting the decision of the federal government to retain public lands and resources, advocate for government-owned utilities such as telephone lines, and advocated for government construction and maintenance of roads and bridges.
-While Griesbach and Edmonton conservatives demanded Edmonton be named as the provincial capital, the Conservative party took no official position on the matter.
+The Conservative platform centered on protesting the federal government's decision to retain public lands and resources, advocating for government-owned utilities such as telephone lines, and promoting government construction and maintenance of roads and bridges.
+Although Griesbach and other Edmonton conservatives demanded Edmonton be named as the provincial capital, the Conservative party took no official position on the location of the capital.
 The party did not take an official stance on the issue of separate schools for minority faiths being included in the Alberta Act, owing to the influence of Bennett and Senator James Lougheed.
-Although Bennett did make a speech decrying the federal government for including the separate school provisions in the Alberta Act, describing the decision as an attack on provincial rights.
+However, Bennett made a speech criticizing the federal government for including the separate school provisions in the Alberta Act, describing it as an attack on provincial rights.
 Historian Lewis Thomas describes the Conservative platform as being "defensive", lacking the initiative of the Liberal platform, and seeming almost non-partisan in nature.

-The personality and character of Conservative leader Bennett became one of the central issues of the campaign.
-Liberal-leaning newspaper Edmonton Bulletin pointed out Bennett's employment as a solicitor for the Canadian Pacific Railway, Bell Telephone Company and Calgary Water Power Company, which was used to illustrate a "corporation connection" with Bennett and the Conservative party.
+During the campaign, the personality and character of Conservative leader Bennett became one of the central issues.
+The Liberal-leaning newspaper Edmonton Bulletin pointed out Bennett's employment as a solicitor for the Canadian Pacific Railway, Bell Telephone Company and Calgary Water Power Company.
+His employment was used to illustrate a "corporation connection" with Bennett and the Conservative party.
 Similar concerns were raised by the conservative-leaning Calgary Herald prior to Bennett's confirmation as leader.
-Historian Lewis Thomas describes the Liberal strategy to connect Bennett to the Canadian Pacific Railway as successful, noting many in Alberta resented the corporation for a myriad of reasons.
+Historian Lewis Thomas notes that the Liberal strategy to connect Bennett to the Canadian Pacific Railway was successful, as many Albertans resented the corporation for various reasons.
 Bennett did receive a surprising endorsement from Bob Edwards the publisher of the Calgary Eye-Opener, who had previously published stories critical of Bennett personally, and the Canadian Pacific Railway.
 Despite endorsing Bennett, Edwards contended that Bennett was a poor leader who sought "non-entities and spineless nincompoops as followers".

-The Edmonton Bulletin ran several stories alleging corruption in the Conservative Party.
+During the campaign, the Edmonton Bulletin ran several stories alleging corruption in the Conservative Party.
 This included a story accusing Calgary Conservative organizer William L. Walsh of attempting to bribe Daniel Maloney to run as a candidate in the St. Albert constituency.